erfangc/ReactTable/README.md

     > jsx ./src ./build
     // assuming your working directory is the project base directory

-Alternatively you can automatically perform this by using jsx --watch or setup a file watcher in Webstorm
+Alternatively you can automatically perform this by using `jsx --watch` or setup a file watcher in Webstorm

-To compile to project run:
+To compile the project run:

     > grunt build